jsidrach/NetWatcher/README.md

 Documentation
 ----
 NetWatcher's web interface documentation is built with [phpDocumentor](https://www.phpdoc.org) and included in the [docs/front-end/](docs/front-end/) folder as a webpage.
-The FPGA REST service documentation is built with [Swagger](http://swagger.io/) and available on [docs/back-end](docs/back-end).
+The FPGA web service documentation is built with [Swagger](http://swagger.io/) and available on [docs/back-end](docs/back-end).
 Further documentation about the project architecture and additional reading can be found in the [project's wiki](https://github.com/JSidrach/NetWatcher/wiki).

 Bugs and feature requests
 ----